mhubrich/interactive-resume/README.md

 - Attention to detail.
 The configuration file does require specific syntax and punctuation.
 Braces, brackets, commas, and quotes are important.
 Follow the `config.js.template` for guidance.
 Some familiarity with [JSON]('https://www.copterlabs.com/json-what-it-is-how-it-works-how-to-use-it/') is recommended.

 - Optionally, some spatial data in your Mapbox map.
-The template has options to include layer names to show and hide the data as the story sections transition.
+The template has options to include layer names to show and hide the data as the resume sections transition.
 You may want to highlight a neighborhood, or show satellite data from two different times.

 The template does not rely on any particular CSS framework, fonts, or images.
-There are some basic styles in the `head` of the HTML file that can be changed, so feel free to adapt and add to these to match your site and story brand.
+There are some basic styles in the `head` of the HTML file that can be changed, so feel free to adapt and add to these to match your site and resume brand.

 ![example resume screen capture](assets/maryammirzakhani.gif)